Child and Dependent Care Credit & Flexible Benefit Plans

 - See Publication 15-A (PDF), Employer's Supplemental Tax Guide, for a general discussion of how to determine whether an individual who is performing services for you is an employee or an independent contractor.

 - Special rules apply to family employees generally, and to family employees who perform household work (including babysitting) in your home.
-See Publication 15, (Circular E), Employer's Tax Guide, and Publication 926, Household Employer's Tax Guide, for more information on these rules.
+For more information on these rules, see Publication 15, (Circular E), Employer's Tax Guide, and Publication 926, Household Employer's Tax Guide.

 - If your family member is your employee, and no exceptions apply, then you are generally responsible for withholding and paying taxes.